Peugeot 605: Engines

 The carbureted four cylinder petrol engine and the normally aspirated diesel (which arrived for the model year of 1991), though reliable, were generally considered to be simply over matched by the car's weight.
 Even the turbodiesel came in for such criticism, with its hard working engine requiring as much fuel as its bigger competitors.

-The fuel injected inline four was better received though it was criticised for lacking low and mid range punch, whereas the powerful 170 PS V6 suffered from criticisms over poor fuel economy when combined with an automatic gearbox.
+The fuel injected inline four was better received though it was criticised for lacking low and mid range punch, whereas the powerful 167 PS V6 suffered from criticisms over poor fuel economy when combined with an automatic gearbox.
 In the beginning of 1993, all PRV V6 engines lost 12 cc of engine displacement, in order to fit in a lower taxation class in Switzerland.

 The same issue affected the top of the range V6 24 version, in spite of its all new twenty four valve cylinder head, though a top speed of 235 km/h made poor fuel economy more acceptable to generally well heeled customers.
-The 2.1 turbo diesel was widely regarded as a good powertrain, but was outclassed by the new direct injection engines introduced in 1988 by Audi.
+The 2.1 turbo diesel was widely regarded as a good powertrain, but was outclassed by the new direct injection engines introduced in 1988 by Fiat and in 1990 by Audi.

 A 2.0 litre (8 valve) turbocharged four cylinder petrol engine 147 PS was added in 1991, and provided good performance but proved unreliable.
 Later, a 2.5 turbodiesel 129 PS completed the diesel lineup.
 In 1997, the antiquated 3.0 litre V6 engines were replaced at long last by a unified V6 option: an all new 2.9 litre, 24 valve, 140 kW V6.